mviereck/x11docker/README.md

  - The image may have a `USER` specification and be designed for this user.
    - Check for a `USER` specification in image with `docker inspect --format '{{.Config.User}}' IMAGENAME`
    - You can enable this predefined user with `--user=RETAIN`
  - The container might need a root user.
-Try with `--user=root`.
-Note that this disables some x11docker restrictions for containers similar to `--cap-default`.
+Try with `--user=root`, maybe add `--cap-default`.

 **2.** Init and DBus
  - A few applications need a [DBus](#dbus) user daemon.
 Install `dbus` in image and try option `--dbus`.